 For fresh air and relaxation, Tallinn is hard to beat.
 This small, relatively quiet city boasts an impressive 40 km2 of parks and forests, and has a beautiful, 2-km stretch of sand beach bordering its bay.
 Visitors can stroll along well-developed seaside promenades, explore the natural beauty of suburban bog trails, take sailing trips to nearby islands or even hit the links at a neighbouring golf course.

 Pay less with Tallinn Card

-Tallinn Card holders have free entrance to 40 museums and sights, 1 free sightseeing tour in Tallinn (from a selection of three bus tours), free use of transport (public transport, bicycle rental), great offers on entertainment and leisure activities, plus Tallinn Card map folder (in English and in Russian).
+Tallinn Card holders have free entrance to 45 museums and sights, 1 free sightseeing tour in Tallinn, free use of transport (public transport, bicycle rental), great offers on entertainment and leisure activities, plus Tallinn Card map folder (in English and in Russian).

 Tallinn Card gives discounts on sightseeing tours, in restaurants, bars and cafés, in handicraft and design shops and on leisure activities.
 As a special treat, Tallinn Card also offers discount from our neighbouring cities, on Helsinki and Petersburg Cards.

 Looking for ideas?
 Here's a basket of options that will help you put together one of a kind city experience for your clients.
 For additional suggestions, please contact us.